Gary Bettenhausen: Personal life

 Bettenhausen's father was Indianapolis 500 and sprint car legend Tony Bettenhausen.
 His brother was former CART driver and team owner Tony.
 Another brother, Merle, lost his arm in a fiery crash.

 He married his wife Wavelyn on January 4, 1964, and the family had three children, Gary Jr., and twin sons Cary and Todd.
 They had two grandchildren.
-Cary and Todd run a medical products company in Indiana and have numerous patents.
-In addition, Todd is a well-known eSports gamer involved in motorsport simulation equipment.
-According to Indianapolis 500 radio broadcaster Mark Jaynes, the twins attended Monrovia High School with him and current Team Penske crew chief Kyle Moyer. graduating together in 1982.

 Bettenhausen died on March 16, 2014, in Monrovia, Indiana.

 Racing career

 Midgets

 Bettenhausen began as a midget car driver.
 He finished third in the midget car national points in 1967.
 He won the first leg of the Astro Grand Prix in 1969, which was held in the Astrodome.
 He won the 1967 and 1970 Turkey Night Grand Prix, the 1972 Astro Grand Prix, and the 1976 Hut Hundred, on his way to a total of 27 career wins in USAC midget car competition.

 Sprint cars

 Bettenhausen won the 1969 and 1971 sprint car championships.

-He won the 1980 and 1983 USAC Dirt Track champions in a Silver Crown car.
+He won the 1980 and 1983 USAC Dirt Track championships in a Silver Crown car.

 A crash at a Championship Dirt Car race (AKA Silver Crown Car) in Syracuse, New York on July 4, 1974, crushed his left arm and left it paralyzed.
 He regained enough mobility to drive but never fully recovered from the injury.